How to use a debit card online

 • Check for the lock.
 There should be a lock icon in the upper-left corner of the search bar of your screen, next to the web address.
 This indicates that the site holds an SSL certificate and that the information you submit will be private.

 • Monitor your account.
 Review your account for suspicious activity after making a debit card purchase online.
+If you have your mobile bank app downloaded on your phone, enable push notifications to see transactions in real time.

 • Ensure a secure Internet connection.
-The best practice is to only make online payments on a secure and private internet connection, such as a home network.
+The best practice is to only make online payments on a secure and private connection, such as a home network.
 Public Wifi at airports or coffee shops isn’t as safe.

 Remember that there are always risks associated with making debit card payments, and it’s likely easier for thieves to intercept your information online than in person.
 If hackers do get access to your debit card information, they could steal funds from your chequing account.